 So What Else is in it?

-Pumpkins also contain high amounts of vitamin K, calcium, Pumpkins are also a good source of omega 3 fatty acids, which combat dry cold weather skin, reduce inflammation and prevent cells from dehydrating.
-That’s quite a resume for something as seemingly simple as a pumpkin!, phosphorous and potassium.
+Pumpkins also contain high amounts of vitamin K, calcium, magnesium, phosphorous and potassium.
+Pumpkins are also a good source of omega 3 fatty acids, which combat dry cold weather skin, reduce inflammation and prevent cells from dehydrating.
+That’s quite a resume for something as seemingly simple as a pumpkin!

 Not only do you get the benefits of pumpkin in this scrub, but coconut oil as well.
 This versatile oil can do some pretty awesome things for your skin.
 It has antibacterial and antioxidant properties to help fight those dreaded, cancer causing free radicals.
 It’s also a heavy duty moisturizer.
 This study found that 55 of 59 children experienced significant improvement from their dermatitis, a severe drying skin condition, after using coconut oil.